Sansanding: History

+According to the oral histories of the local Marka people, Sansanding was founded by al-hajj Alpha Mamadu Kuma sometime between the 11th and 13th centuries, after the fall of the Wagadu Empire.
+Its first appearance in written records dates to 1644, when the town was visited by Abderrahmane Es Saâdi.

+Sansanding was a major commercial center under the Bamana Empire, particularly after the destruction of Nyamina in a civil war in 1794.

-The Scottish explorer, Mungo Park visited the town in July 1796 and again in September 1805 when he stayed for over six weeks on his last fatal journey.
+The Scottish explorer, Mungo Park visited the town in July 1796 and again in September 1805 when he stayed for over six weeks on his last, fatal journey.
 At the time, Sansanding was an important commercial center with a daily market and a larger weekly market.
-Park gives this description:
+In the account of his first visit to the town in 1796 Park gives the population as between eight and ten thousand inhabitants.
+During his second voyage, he left this description:

 Sansanding contains, according to Koontie Mamadie's account, eleven thousand inhabitants.
 It has no public buildings, except the mosques, two of which though built of mud, are by no means inelegant.
 The market-place is a large square, and the different articles of merchandize are exposed for sale on stalls covered with mats, to shade them from the sun.
 The market is crowded with people from morning to night: some of the stalls contain nothing but beads; others indigo in balls; others wood ashes in balls; others Houssa and Jinnie cloth.
 I observed one stall with nothing but antimony in small bits; another with sulphur, and a third with copper and silver rings and bracelets.
 In the houses fronting the square is sold, scarlet, amber, silks from Morocco, and tobacco, which looks like Levant tobacco, and comes by way of Tombuctoo.
 Adjoining this is the salt market, part of which occupies one corner of the square.
 A slab of salt is sold commonly for eight thousand cowries; a large butcher's stall, or shade, is in the centre of the square, and as good and fat meat sold every day as any in England.
 The beer market is at a little distance, under two large trees; and there are often exposed for sale from eighty to one hundred calabashes of beer, each containing about two gallons.
 Near the beer market is the place where red and yellow leather is sold.